Junior's Farm: Recording

-McCartney and his band recorded "Junior's Farm" along with its B-side "Sally G" between July 16 and 18, 1974 during a short stay in Tennessee, in a period particularly relaxed for him and no concert tours scheduled in that year.
+Wings recorded "Junior's Farm" on 13 July 1974 at the Sound Shop Studio in Nashville, Tennessee.
+Mixing occurred in October.
+Four different mixes were made by Ernie Winfrey in Nashville, Geoff Emerick in London, Alan O'Duffy at Olympic Studios and George Martin at AIR Studios.
+McCartney chose O'Duffy's for release.

 The song was engineered by Ernie Winfrey at Soundshop Studios in Nashville, owned by Buddy Killen.
 While recording in Nashville, the band stayed at the Lebanon, Tennessee farm of Curly Putman Jr., which accounts for the song's title.
 Jimmy McCulloch played the guitar solo as his Wings debut.
 He is mentioned in a line in the song ("Take me down Jimmy").

-Despite its relative success outside America, neither of these two songs were included on their subsequent studio album Venus and Mars of 1975, which was scheduled to start its recording sessions between November 5 and 13, 1974 in London.
-The track only appears in some of the band's greatest hits compilations.
+Despite its relative success outside America, neither of these two songs were included on their subsequent studio album Venus and Mars of 1975, which was scheduled to start its recording sessions between 5 and 13 November 1974 in London.

-"Junior's Farm" was included in the average setlist of the Wings Over the World tour in 1975, but it was not a song performed live on subsequent tours.
+"Junior's Farm" was performed live during the Wings Over the World tour in 1975, later appearing during McCartney's solo 2011 concerts.
+McCartney has excluded the verse mentioning a "president" during later live performances.

 Release

-"Junior's Farm" / "Sally G" was released on 1 November 1974 through Apple Records, a few days before the band started recording Venus and Mars in England.
+"Junior's Farm" / "Sally G" was released through Apple Records on 25 October 1974 in the UK and on 4 November in the US, a few days before the band started recording Venus and Mars in England.
 The single continued McCartney and Wings' worldwide success after the album Band on the Run.
 It made No. 3 in the US, No. 16 in the UK, and was a hit elsewhere.
+A shorter "DJ edit", with a length of 3:03, was cut for radio stations and excludes the verse that mentions a "president".

 Cash Box called it "a very strong disk", saying that "it has that unique McCartney flair that makes all his musical forays such inspired hit records."
 Record World said that "Vassar Clements fiddle adds a subtle country touch to a straight-out 'Get Back'-type rocker."

-The photo for one of the single's picture sleeves featured Wings dressed in costumes corresponding to the song's lyrics (for example, drummer Geoff Britton as a poker dealer and guitarist Denny Laine as an Eskimo).
+The photo for one of the single's picture sleeves, taken by Clive Arrowsmith, featured Wings dressed in costumes corresponding to the song's lyrics (for example, drummer Geoff Britton as a poker dealer and guitarist Denny Laine as an Eskimo).
 A sea lion, also mentioned in the lyrics, appears in the photo, between Britton and McCartney, a farmer.
-This photo appeared on the picture sleeve of the single in Spain and in advertisements elsewhere.
-In the UK and the US, the single was released in a generic Apple Records sleeve.
+This photo appeared on the single's picture sleeve in parts of Europe and South America and in advertisements elsewhere.
+Alternative advertisements depicted a comic strip of the band on the farm, and another a black-and-white photo of Wings on Curly Putman's front porch.

 The music video of "Junior's Farm" shows Paul McCartney playing a Kay electric bass guitar.
 The single was McCartney's last release on Apple Records before signing a solo recording contract with Capitol Records in May 1975, following the dissolution of the Beatles' partnership.